Liam Gallagher(1972–)

 William John Paul Gallagher

-The Burnage Manchester Irish-immigrant family's youngest son who fronted Oasis from 1991 alongside his brother Noel, gave Britpop its definitive voice across *Definitely Maybe* (1994) and *(What's the Story) Morning Glory?* (1995), broke Oasis up after the August 2009 Paris dressing-room fight with Noel, and reunited the band in August 2024 for the 2025 stadium tour that has been the British live-music event of the post-pandemic decade.
+The Burnage Manchester Irish-immigrant family's youngest son who fronted Oasis from 1991 alongside his brother Noel, gave Britpop its definitive voice across Definitely Maybe and (What's the Story) Morning Glory?, and reunited the band in 2024 for the British live-music event of the post-pandemic decade.

 Achievements